nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

    - The Wood is for two more Chests and a Scarecrow.
 3. Craft a Chest and take it with you.
 4. Empty your inventory.
 Retrieve the Fiberglass Rod and the newly-crafted Chest.
-5. Head to The Mountain.
+5. Travel to The Mountain.

 ### Fishing